dunnkers/generative-adversarial-networks/README.md

 # Painting Van Gogh's using Generative Adversarial Networks
 Deep Learning (20/21) `WMAI017-05.2020-2021.2A`

 Tries painting new Van Gogh's using [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661).
 Uses [this](https://www.kaggle.com/ipythonx/van-gogh-paintings) dataset.
-We also built a small [demonstration](https://dunnkers.com/generative-adversarial-networks) page, where you can generative images yourself ✨.
+We also built a small [demo](https://dunnkers.com/generative-adversarial-networks) with TensorFlow.js, where you can generative images in your browser yourself ✨.

 ## Dataset
 To download the dataset on either your computer or on Peregrine: